jverweijL/spaceship-react/docs/README.md

 ![screenhot 1](falcon.png)

-Developed to run on the following versions of Liferay and/or Commerce: `Liferay DXP 7.3`
+Developed to run on the following versions of Liferay: `Liferay DXP 7.3`

+**Will only work with authenticated user**

 Built with the [Liferay JS Generator](https://help.liferay.com/hc/articles/360029147391-Liferay-JS-Generator).